The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 If the transaction passes these checks, CockroachDB responds with the transaction's success to the client, and moves on to the cleanup phase.
 At this point, the transaction is committed, and the client is free to begin sending more requests to the cluster.

-For a more detailed walkthrough of the commit protocol, see Parallel Commits.
+For a more detailed tutorial of the commit protocol, see Parallel Commits.

 Cleanup (asynchronous phase 3)